 The best latkes are golden and crunchy on the outside, soft and tender on the inside.
 While latkes are traditionally eaten at Hanukkah, they're a treat anytime you crave crispy, savory potato pancakes.
+We'll show you how to make perfect latkes -- and offer some troubleshooting tips below.

 Treat Your Potatoes Right